ochestra-tech/mpayer-softpos/README.md

 ---

 **⚠️ Important:** This is a development/educational implementation.
-For production use, ensure proper security audits, PCI DSS compliance, and certification from payment networks.
+For production use, ensure proper security audits, PCI DSS compliance, and certification from payment networks.#moayer-softpos